-Before tackling the platform pricing problem, it is convenient to define the effective consumer $fee \ \tau^e \equiv \tau + f$, which adds to the nominal consumer fee f the card surcharge (i.e., drip price) τ .
-Consumers enjoy a positive surplus from paying by card if and only if which is the two-sided version of the consideration constraint (2).
+Before tackling the platform pricing problem, it is convenient to define the effective card surcharge $\tau^e \equiv \tau + f$, which adds to the card surcharge τ the platform consumer fee f.
+Consumers enjoy a positive surplus from paying by card if and only if which is the two-sided version of the no-missed-sale condition (1).
+Accordingly, whenever (12) is satisfied, consumers consider purchasing the good if and only if which is the two-sided version of the consideration constraint (2).

-$$v - p \ge \tau + f = \tau^e,\tag{11}$$
+(12) $$v - p \ge \tau + f = \tau^e,$$

-$$v - p > T(\tau + f) = T(\tau^e), \tag{12}$$
+(13) $$v - p \ge T(\tau + f) = T(\tau^e),$$

-6.1 Why so little card surcharging?
+VII.A Why so little card surcharging?

 Over the last decade, several countries lifted the no-surcharge rule imposed by card networks, which prohibited merchants from surcharging card transactions.
 These reforms were conceived as a way to constrain the fee-setting power of card networks, as merchants could now pass high card fees through to consumers.
-Yet, card surcharging is rarely observed in most industries, especially those characterized by repeat purchases (where the perfect-information assumption fits best).40
+Yet, as discussed in the Introduction, card surcharging is rarely observed in most industries, especially those characterized by repeat purchases (where the perfect-information assumption fits best).